amirhyous/Pentium-Pro-ISS-Modeling/README.md

    ```bash
    make
    ```
-3. **Outout File:** After compilation, you can see the outputs in out.txt "file"
+3. **Output File:** After compilation, you can see the outputs in out.txt "file"